What Is Discipleship? Start With This Simple Guide

 Then they began to argue among themselves about who would be the greatest among them.
 Luke 22:24 NLT

-They wanted to know which disciple was “doing the best.”
+They wanted to know which other disciple was “doing the best.”
 Was it the one who gave the best answers?
 Or the one who performed the greatest miracle?
 Or was it whoever had been following Jesus the longest?

 Here’s how Jesus responded: